Seven Questions to Start Off the Year

 I have been asking myself every year, in slightly different ways, what does it mean to have a balanced life?
 I tend to oscillate between extremes.
 Sometimes I am hyper-focused on improving one area of my life (e.g., exercise, spirituality, creativity, social life, romantic relationship, etc.) that I become obsessive with the goals I have in mind.
 Then I hit a wall or become bored with it and I allow it to completely fall off to the wayside.
 I am learning to accept this part of myself and trust that I will continue to grow with time and patience.
 And with this acceptance, comes more balance.

-7. And finally, in honor of Krista Tippett’s beautiful modeling: What makes me despair and what gives me hope right now?
+7. What makes you despair and what gives you hope right now?

-What makes me despair is still the current political and racial climate.
-What gives me hope is remembering how I felt standing in the crowd at the Womans March in Washington, DC last January (we filled the capitol for as far as the eye can see!) and knowing that millions of people around the world marched with me that day.
+What makes me despair is the current political and racial climate.
+What gives me hope is remembering how I felt standing in the crowd at the Women's March in Washington, DC last January and knowing that millions of people around the world marched with me that day.